-Proper grooming and appropriate dress are important elements in maintaining a learning atmosphere.
-It is the parents' responsibility to see that their children's dress reflect the business of learning.
+Proper grooming and appropriate dress are important elements in maintaining a positive learning atmosphere.
+It is the parents' responsibility to see that their children's dress reflects the business of learning.
 T-shirts with inappropriate or suggestions of inappropriate messages are not to be worn.
 Students will be asked to turn such items inside out or asked to call home for a change.

-CELL PHONE POLICY
+CELL PHONE/SMART WATCH POLICY

 We understand that cell phones are an important means of communication between home and students, especially walking to and from school.
-However, please know that students are permitted to bring cell phones into the building for use before and after school only.
+Please know that students are permitted to bring cell phones into the building for use before and after school only.
 During the school day, phones must be turned off and kept in their backpacks.
-Under no circumstances may student use cell phones in the building to make phone calls or take photographs.
-Students found using cell phones in the building between 8:30 am. - 3:25 pm will have them confiscated, and a parent will required to come into the building and pick up the cell phone.
+Under no circumstances may students use cell phones in the building to make phone calls or take photographs.
+Students found using cell phones in the building between 8:30 a.m. - 3:20 p.m. will have them confiscated, and a parent will be required to come into the building and pick up the cell phone.
 Multiple offenses by an individual may result in losing the privilege for the remainder of the year.